JarukitMan/tush/README.md

 1. [...] <------ These two aren't really closures, but they can contain statements inside that are then packed into them.
 2. (...) <--/        And tuples happen to unpack when they have a single value inside of them.
-3. {...} -- Used to package multiple (or single) lines of codes to send to control flow/definition operations.
+3. {...} -- Literally an alias for tuples.

 #### Pipers